thingwave/client-skeleton-java-spring/README.md

 * Turning on the notification filter.
 * Subscribing to the event types defined in apllicaction.properties.

-Recommended Subscriber start-up order:
+#### Recommended Subscriber start-up order
-* Register Subscriber system in Service Registry (trough swagger)
+* Register Subscriber system in Service Registry (through swagger)
-* Authorize Subscriber to Publisher in Authorization (trough swagger)
+* Authorize Subscriber to Publisher in Authorization (through swagger)
 * Start Subscriber (subcribe to events)

 Already implemented Subscriber shutdown logics: